Latent Causal Socioeconomic Health Index: Latent Health for the World

 \subsubsection{Inverse decay parameter $\phi$ and spatial correlation function $\rho(d, \phi)$}

-Figures \ref{fig:rho_covar1} and \ref{fig:rho_covar2} show the posterior median of the spatial correlation function $\rho$ evaluated at a given $d$ between capital cities.

-Figures \ref{fig:rho_covar1} and \ref{fig:rho_covar2} show decreasing spatial correlation between the countries as distance increases.
+Figure \ref{fig:rho_covar1} shows the posterior median of the spatial correlation function $\rho$ evaluated at a given $d$ between capital cities, under the LACSH model with MML and GGHE as treatment, respectively.
+Both panels show decreasing spatial correlation between the countries as distance increases.
 The model with MML has a sharper decrease but with more uncertainty (wider credible band) compared to GGHE.
-For the two countries where capitals are furthest apart (Spain and New Zealand), our models yield noticeable spatial correlation (90\% credible intervals of $(0.02, 0.10)$ and $(0.51, 0.55)$) with MML and GGHE as treatment variable, respectively.
-These results suggest that LACSH models would be inadequate if spatial dependence were not accounted for.
+For the two countries whose capitals are furthest apart (Spain and New Zealand), our models yield noticeable spatial correlation (90\% credible intervals of $(0.02, 0.10)$ and $(0.51, 0.55)$) with MML and GGHE as treatment, respectively.
+These results suggest that the LACSH models would be inadequate if spatial dependence were not accounted for.